lizmat/raku-all-modules/kuerbis/Term-TablePrint-p6/README.md

 tab-width
 ---------

 Set the number of spaces between columns.
+If *format* is set to `2` and *tab-width* is even, the spaces between the columns are *tab-width* + 1 print columns.

 Default: 2